 9.1 Dry and condition specimens prior to test, following applicable specifications for the material.
-In the absence of definitive drying specifications, follow accepted practices for conditioning in Practice C 870.
-Where circumstances or requirements preclude compliance with these conditioning procedures, exceptions agreed upon between the manufacturer and the purchaser shall be made, and will be specifically listed in the test report.
+In the absence of definitive drying specifications, follow recommended practices for conditioning in Practice C 870.
+Where circumstances or requirements preclude compliance with these conditioning procedures, exceptions agreed upon between the manufacturer and the purchaser may be made, but they shall be specifically listed in the test report.